 I like to replace my Sea-Doo battery every 3 years, they get a hammering and can fail early.

 How many amps is a jet ski battery?

 Jet ski batteries can range from 10 to 30 amp hours depending on the size of the Jet Ski.
 Most common Sea Doo 4-Tec batteries are around 19Ah (amps hours).

-Smaller two stroke Jet skis can get away with a small battery such as a 10-15Ah battery where as larger 300HP Jet skies may require 20-30Ah batteries.
+Smaller two-stroke Jet skis can get away with a small battery such as a 10-15Ah battery whereas larger 300HP Jet skis may require 20-30Ah batteries.

 Seadoo won’t start just clicks

 This is a sure sign that the battery is low on voltage.
 The clicking you hear is the started motor solenoid trying to engage.
 Charge the PWC battery and try again.

 If the Seadoo won’t start and just beeps once then this is usually a sign that the lanyard key is not on properly or there is a fault in the DESS post.
 We will go into thin in more detail further on.

 Also known as a T.O.P.S, this could be stuck in the tip-over position.
 This protects the engine if the Jet-ski tips over.
 When the tops valve is first activated (putting the lanyard on) it is energized to get it moving.